Grus Sentencing – Affidavits Needed

 Hamid Ayoub – Murderer

-Sergeant Erin McMullen testified during Ayoub’s 2024 murder trial that she couldn’t recall why she didn’t follow through with her promises and duty to Hanadi in 2013.
-McMullen said that Hanadi left her a message after about 10 days and that the officer returned the call only to be told that Hanadi was now back home with her loving husband, and everything was fine.
+Sergeant Erin McMullan testified during Ayoub’s 2024 murder trial that she couldn’t recall why she didn’t follow through with her promises and duty to Hanadi in 2013.
+McMullan said that Hanadi left her a message after about 10 days and that the officer returned the call only to be told that Hanadi was now back home with her loving husband, and everything was fine.

-That purported call sounds very convenient for Erin McMullen.
-There’s no indication in the news articles if McMullen had such an entry in her memo book or in the Ottawa Police reporting system.
-Sources told this journalist that McMullen made no record of the purported call anywhere.
+That purported call sounds very convenient for Erin McMullan.
+There’s no indication in the news articles if McMullan had such an entry in her memo book or in the Ottawa Police reporting system.
+Sources told this journalist that McMullan made no record of the purported call anywhere.

 There is also the question of language.
 If Hanadi needed a translator for the interview, did McMullen call in a translator for the purported phone call?
 The call where, according to McMullen, the abused wife purportedly said everything was now fine?

-The Ottawa Police promoted Erin McMullen to Sergeant despite her record of neglect, poor judgment and failure in the Hanadi Mohammed case.
+The Ottawa Police promoted Erin McMullan to Sergeant despite her record of neglect, poor judgment and failure in the Hanadi Mohammed case.

 Ontario’s Domestic Violence Mandatory Charging Policy

-Although the policy has been revised and adjusted over the years, the core principles that Detective McMullen violated are still in place.
+Although the policy has been revised and adjusted over the years, the core principles that Detective McMullan violated are still in place.

 • Insubordination (Failure to obey a lawful order)